basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak.md

 Replace 127.0.0.1 with the IP address for the Riak node.

 ## Setting Up Riak to Use Protocol Buffers
 The Riak protocol buffer settings reside in the Riak `app.config` file, which is located in the `/etc/riak` folder.
-The settings appear in the` riak_kv` config section of the file.
+The settings appear in the` riak_api` config section of the file.

 {{#1.4.0-}}